 - Report the damage to your insurance company as soon as you can.

-- Are you sure your house is safe?
+- Is your house safe?
 Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are complete.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You’ve suffered a water loss.
-While you are waiting for Paul Davis to arrive, below are helpful tips to help deal with the damage:
+You have suffered a water loss.
+While you are waiting for us to arrive, below are some tips to help deal with the damage:

-- Water Source: It is important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+- Water Source: It is important to shut off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Remove as much standing water as possible, using a mop or towels.
-(Don’t use a vacuum cleaner.)
+- Floors: Get rid of as much standing water as possible, using a mop or towels.
+(Never use a vacuum cleaner.)

 - Carpeting: Blot soaked carpet with clean, white towels.
-Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.
+Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet if at all possible.
+- Carpets: Avoid being on carpet if at all possible.
 Do not use ”DIY” home carpet cleaners.

-- Walls/Ceilings: Don’t wipe or attempt to wash ceilings or other absorbent surfaces.
+- Walls/Ceilings: Don’t attempt to wash or wipe ceilings and other absorbent surfaces.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
-Tape two pieces of cheesecloth over air registers with masking tape.
+Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: Open windows to ventilate the area when possible.

-If your home or business is damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your business or home has been damaged by storm, fire, mold, water or other disaster, Call Paul!